cfrg/draft-irtf-cfrg-signature-key-blinding/draft-dew-cfrg-signature-key-blinding.md

 --- abstract

 This document describes extensions to existing signature schemes for key blinding.
 This functionality guarantees that a blinded public key and all signatures produced using the blinded key pair are unlinkable to the unblinded key pair.
 Moreover, signatures produced using blinded key pairs are indistinguishable from signatures produced using unblinded key pairs.

 --- middle

 # Introduction

 EdDSA {{?EDDSA=DOI.10.1007/s13389-012-0027-1}} is a type of Schnorr signature algorithm based on Edwards curves.
 The specification {{!RFC8032}} describes several variants of EdDSA with parameter sets for the edwards25519 and edwards448 curves as described in
 {{?RFC7748}}.
 According to the specification, private keys are randomly generated seeds, which are then used to derive scalar elements and their corresponding public group element for signing and verifying messages, respectively.

 Given an EdDSA private and public key pair (sk, pk), any message signed by sk is linkable to pk.
 One simply checks whether the message signature is valid under pk.
 In some settings, in is useful to produce signatures with a given key pair (sk, pk) such that the resulting signature is not linkable to pk without knowledge of a particular witness r.
-That is, given pk corresponding to sk, witness r, and a message signature, one can determine if the signature was indeed produced using sk.
+However, given pk corresponding to sk, witness r, and a message signature, one can determine if the signature was indeed produced using sk.
 In effect, the witness "blinds" the key pair associated with a message signature.

 This functionality is also possible with other signature schemes, including
 {{ECDSA}} and some post-quantum signature schemes {{ESS21}}.

 This document describes a modification to the EdDSA key generation and signing procedures in {{RFC8032}} to support this blinding operation, referred to as key blinding.
 It also specifies an extension to {{ECDSA}} that enables the same functionality.

 ## DISCLAIMER